research-ag/vessel-package-set/README.md

 ## Dhall

-For information on dhall and the online dhall calculator (including hashes) see: https://dhall-lang.org/
+For information on dhall and the online dhall calculator (including semantic hashes) see: https://dhall-lang.org/